Chiral Homology of elliptic curves and the Zhu algebra: Chiral Algebras

 \end{nolabel}

 \begin{nolabel} Let $X$ be a smooth complex algebraic curve and $V$ a quasiconformal vertex algebra.
-We recall the construction from $V$ of a chiral algebra over $X$ \cite{FBZ.Book} (see also \cite{Zhu.global}).
-Let $x$ be a smooth $\C$-point of $X$, and let $\OO_x \cong \OO$ denote its local ring.
-The set of pairs $(x, t_x)$ consisting of a point $x \in X$ and a coordinate $t_x$ at $x$ (in the sense of Section \ref{subsec.OO.def}) is the set of $\C$-points of a scheme $\coord_X$, which is furthermore an $\Aut{\OO}$-torsor over $X$.
-Applying the associated bundle construction to the $\Aut{\OO}$-module $V$ yields vector bundle
+We review the construction from $V$ of a chiral algebra over $X$ \cite{FBZ.Book} (see also \cite{Zhu.global}).
+A coordinate at a closed $\C$-point $x \in X$ is, as in Section \ref{subsec.OO.def}, a generator of the unique maximal ideal in the local ring $\OO_{x} \cong \OO$.
+The set of pairs $(x, t_x)$ consisting of a point $x \in X$ and a coordinate $t_x$ at $x$ is the set of $\C$-points of a scheme $\coord_X$ which is, furthermore, an $\Aut{\OO}$-torsor over $X$.
+Applying the associated bundle construction to $\coord_X$ and the $\Aut{\OO}$-module $V$ yields the vector bundle

 over $X$.
 The bundle $\CV$ carries a connection $\nabla : \CV \rightarrow \CV \otimes \Om_X$, thus a left $\CD_X$-module structure.
 The connection is defined relative to a choice of local coordinate by